 Serve the spaghetti in individual plates, garnish the plate with a spoonful of lumpfish ROE, and sprinkling with chopped pistachios.
 Bon appétit.

-THE PAIRING: Choose a wine made from Masi Agricola, in his estates in Argentina.
+MATCHING: Choose a wine made from Masi Agricola, in his estates in Argentina.
 Paso Blanco is a blend of Pinot grigio (slightly wilted) and Torrontes (an Argentine variety), intense aromas of white flowers and ripe fruit; its taste has delicate hints of citrus, in particular of lemon, that perfectly combine with citrus fruits used in this recipe.